 The Cumberland Plateau PDC has constructed eight shell buildings throughout the region since 1987.
 Five have been sold, including two in the Russell County Industrial Park located in Lebanon.
 Teleflex Corporation, Inc. and Lear Corporation are both currently operating in these shell buildings.
 Grundy, Honaker and Clintwood are sites of three other PDC constructed shell buildings that are currently being marketed.
 Other sites with space available are listed in the following table:

-TABLE 32

 RUSSELL COUNTY INDUSTRIAL BUILDINGS